dpgaspar/Flask-AppBuilder/docs/views.rst

 ==========

-Views are the base concept of F.A.B. they work like a class that represent a concept and present the views and methods to implement it.
+Views are the base concept of F.A.B.
+They work like a class that represent a concept and present the views and methods to implement it.

 Each view is a Flask blueprint that will be created for you automatically by the framework.
 This is a simple but powerful concept.
-You will map your methods to routing points, and each method will be registered as a possible security permission if you want to.
+You will map your methods to routing points, and each method will be registered as a possible security permission if you want.

 So your methods will have automatic routing points much like Flask, but this time in a class.
 Additionally you can have granular security (method access security) that can be associated with a user's role